-Underway from July 2009 to July 30, 2012, Phase 1B followed with construction of the six-lane roadway from Britannia Boulevard west to the previous freeway end near Interstate 805.
-Started in May 2011 and completed in February 2012, Phase 2 focused on improvements at the cloverstack interchange connecting SR 905 with Interstate 805.1
+Underway from July 2009 to July 30, 2012, Phase 1B followed with construction of the six lane highway from Britannia Boulevard west to the previous freeway end near Interstate 805.
+Started in May 2011 and completed in February 2012, Phase 2 focused on improvements at the cloverstack interchange connecting SR 905 with I-805.1

 Subsequent work added an interchange with SR 11, a toll road planned from SR 905 and SR 125 (South Bay Expressway) east to a new port of entry.
 A partial exchange was completed at SR 11/125/905 on November 30, 2016.2